chasecheese/chasecheese.github.io/README.md

 `publications[].authors[]` accepts either:

-- a bare string — `"Haonan Li"` (for co-authors)
+- a bare string — `"Co-author Name"` (for co-authors)
-- an object — `{ "name": "Mingxin Li", "self": true }` (to highlight yourself)
+- an object — `{ "name": "Your Name", "self": true }` (to highlight yourself)

-Marking `self` is explicit on purpose: author names in papers don't always match your profile name exactly, and fork-users need a clear, local signal instead of implicit name matching.
+Marking `self` is explicit on purpose: author names in papers don't always match your profile name exactly, so a local per-entry flag is more reliable than implicit name matching.

 ## `contents/site.json` (site chrome)